Negative rates: the price of safety for investors

 "The deposit flows into custodian banks reflected flows out of U.S. money market funds, sparked by the U.S. debt ceiling negotiations and EMU crisis," JP Morgan said in a note to clients.

-Total assets held by European-domiciled money market funds fell by 55 billion euros to 1.05 trillion euros in the first six months of this year, according to Lipper data.
+Total assets held by European-domiciled money market funds fell by 55 billion euros (48.3 billion pounds) to 1.05 trillion euros in the first six months of this year, according to Lipper data.

 Singapore and Switzerland are also receiving a rush of safe-haven flows, pushing their money rates into negative territory.